BLONDE BOMBSHELLS OF 1943

 The stage spin-off, almost a tribute show, has the band recruiting three new girls, replacing members lost to the depredations of GIs.
 Alan Plater, who penned both scripts, was inspired in turn by the all-female orchestras epitomised by Ivy Benson.
 The live version has been on the road since 2006, including a tour of duty in the Far East.

 The format is simple.
 Betty [Charlotte Armer] sits in a grim rehearsal room.
 Vaguely feminist/filthy chit-chat is exchanged with other members of the band as they drift in.
-The three novices – Miranda the upper-class tart [a brilliantly dim Rosie Jenkins] Liz the innocent schoolgirl [a gawky Laura Staveley] and least likely by most amusing, Lily the nun.
+The three novices – Miranda the upper-class tart [a brilliantly dim Rosie Jenkins] Liz the innocent schoolgirl [a gawky Laura Staveley] and least likely but most amusing, Lily the nun.
 From a liberal order which embraces the Melody Maker and the cheeky innuendo of George Formby.

 They do their audition pieces, and are magically melded in a moment into the Valentino Sisters [Don’t Sit Under the Apple Tree].
 Then, in a tune-filled climax, the BBC wireless show broadcast live from somewhere in England [ alright, Hull ].
 As in the tv film, the other plot line is Some Like It Hot draft-dodging drummer [Matthew Ganley] who is shamed into joining the colours [Wish Me Luck as You Wave Me Goodbye].